Redocly/redocly-cli/docs/commands/join.md

 The command creates the output `openapi.yaml` file in the working directory.

 The order of input files affects how their content is processed.
 The first provided file is always treated as the "main" file, and its content has precedence over other input files when combining them.
-Specifically, the following properties of the API definition are always taken only from the first input file:
+Specifically, the following properties of the API description are always taken only from the first input file:

 ```yaml
 info: